barton-willis/denest-radicals/README.md

 # Installation and usage

-Copy the files `my_denest.mac` and `rtest_denest.mac` into a directory that is in the Maxima list `file_search_maxima.`  To load the file, enter `load(my_denest).` The only user level function in the package is `denest.`  Example:
+Copy the files `my_denest.mac` and `rtest_denest.mac` into a directory that is in the Maxima list `file_search_maxima.`  To load the package, enter `load(my_denest).` The only user level function is `denest.`  Example:
 ~~~
 (%i13)	load(my_denest)$
 (%i14)	denest((6*5^(2/3)+12*5^(1/3)+13)^(1/3));
 (%o14)	5^(1/3)+2
 ~~~
-For expressions that don't denest or don't contain radicals, `denest` returns the input; for example
+For expressions that don't denest or don't contain radicals, `denest` returns the input unchanged; for example
 ~~~
 (%i15)	denest(cos(x) + 1);
 (%o15)	cos(x)+1
 ~~~

 To run the test suite, enter `batch(rtest_denest,'test)` to a Maxima prompt.
-These tests include most of testsuite for the `raddenest` package As of 2 May 2022, 35 out of 102 tests fail.
+These tests include most of testsuite for the `raddenest` package.
+As of 2 May 2022, 35 out of 102 tests fail.